Springfield Model 1865

-The Springfield Model 1865 was an early breech-loading rifle manufactured by U.S. Armory in Springfield, Massachusetts.
-It was a modification of the Springfield Model 1861.
-It was later replaced with the Springfield Model 1866.
+The Springfield Model 1865 was an early breech-loading rifle manufactured by U.S. Springfield Armory.
+It was a modification of the Springfield Model 1861 with trapdoor action.
+It was replaced by the Springfield Model 1866, which featured a more streamlined and robust breach mechanism.

 Description

 During the U.S. Civil War, the advantage of breech-loading rifles became obvious.
 The rifled muskets used during the war had a rate of fire of 2 or 3 rounds per minute.
 Breech-loading rifles increased the rate of fire to 8 to 10 rounds per minute with the additional advantage that they can be easily loaded from a prone, rather than standing, position, reducing the rifleman's visible cross section and thus vulnerability to counter-fire.
 As the Civil War drew to a close, the U.S. Ordnance Department requested prototypes of breech-loading weapons from arms manufacturers all over the world.